 Motor Vehicle Use Maps (MVUM)

-Current Situation - We are in the production process for the 2014 MVUM that will be out in the first week of January and further comments received will be used in the preparation of the 2015 MVUM.
+Current Situation - The 2014 MVUMs are now available.
+Comments received will be used in the preparation of the 2015 MVUM.
 The comment sheet can also be used to provide road specific input for future project development efforts (future Transportation Analysis and NEPA related to roads).

 Motor Vehicle Use Maps are available for the 2.1 million acre Shasta-Trinity National Forest.
 Motor Vehicle Use Maps are the official map for designating all roads, trails and areas available for public motorized travel on the Shasta-Trinity National Forest.
 While other maps are available for trip planning purposes, the MVUM is the official map indicating where motor vehicle use is legal on the Shasta-Trinity National Forest.

 The Motor Vehicle Use Map is a requirement of the 2005 Final Travel Management Rule and is a product of the 1995 Shasta-Trinity National Forest Land and Resource Management Plan, as amended and travel management decisions on each Ranger District.